-In the project area, elevations range from about 20 to 30 feet AMSL.
-In general, the topography slopes toward the wetlands located in the eastern portion of the project tract.
+In the project area, elevations are about 10 feet AMSL.
+In general, the topography is very level with various drainages constructed throughout.

 The mainland topography consists of similar subtle ridge and bay undulations, characteristic of beach ridge plains.
 Seven major drainages are found in Charleston County.
 Four of these, the Wando, Ashley, Stono, and North Edisto, are dominated by tidal flows and are saline.
-Nearby portions of the Stono were historically used for the cultivation of rice by such plantations as Fenwick Hall.
 The three drainages with significant freshwater flow are the Santee, forming the northern boundary of the County, the South Edisto, forming the southern boundary, and the Cooper, which bisects the County.

 Because of the low topography, many broad, low gradient interior drains are present as either extensions of the tidal rivers or as flooded bays and swales.
-Extensions include Pennys and Simmons creeks, which flow into the Stono River.
+Extensions include Seaside and Secessionville creeks, which flow into Clark Sound and into the Ashley River.